-John Collier, an English writer who moved to Los Angeles in 1935, spending much of the remainder of his life involved with the movie industry.
-These two plays were performed in Los Angeles at the Belasco Theatre in June and July, 1943; they were part of a program entitled "Horror Tonight: Masterpieces of the Macabre."
+John Collier (1901-1980) was an English writer who moved to Los Angeles in 1935 and spent much of the remainder of his life involved in the film industry.
+His two plays, The Old Women and The Mask, were performed in Los Angeles at the Belasco Theatre in June and July, 1943; they were part of a program entitled "Horror Tonight: Masterpieces of the Macabre."

 The collection includes two holographic manuscripts of one-act plays that Collier adapted from short stories.
 The Old Women was adapted from “The Needle” by André de Lorde, and The Mask was adapted from “The Black Mask” by H. M. Harwood and Tennyson Jesse.
 Also present in the collection are newspaper clippings about the performances and the theater, as well as a playbill.